carlosyanez/aussiemaps/README.md

 The data for the package has been created using the scripts provided [here](https://github.com/carlosyanez/Australian_Polygons).
-The sf objects in this contain (Suburb,LGA, Postal Area) intersection polygons, which allow to select, filter and re-construct any of those geographic units.
+The sf objects contain (Suburb,LGA, Postal Area) intersection polygons, which allow to select, filter and re-construct any of those geographic units.

 ## Installation and pre-requisites